farlowdw/software-development-handbook/blog/2023/2023-03-29-virtual-box-mac-ubuntu-shared/index.md

   <img width='800px' src={require('./vm-6.png').default} />
 </div>

 Click the "Finish" button.
 It may take a little while for the setup to complete.
-At some point you may see `Running preseed...`, and you will be glad you fixed the `ubuntu_preseed.cfg` file as previously described.
+At some point you may see `Running preseed...`, and you will be glad you fixed the `ubuntu_preseed.cfg` file as previously described (otherwise `Running preseed...` will error out).
 Once the set up is finished, you should see a screen like the following:

 <div align='center' class='centeredImageDiv'>
   <img width='700px' src={require('./vm-7.png').default} />